shishuwu/myBootApp/README.md

 # Spring Framework/Boot Sample #
 This is a sample tutorial of **Spring Framework 4.x** (based on **Spring Boot**).
 Since samples from Spring official site are independent which is hard to have a big landscape from top, so:
 - I create this single one project to integrate them all
 - Also, as a practice of coding.
-(Talking is cheap, give me the code...)
+(Talk is cheap, show me the code...)

 Basically, it is an back-end side project, following topics will be covered:
 * Spring Boot